pyvec/naucse.python.cz/lessons/beginners-en/while/index.md

 ```

 But pay attention!
 It is very easy to write a loop with a condition that is always true.
-This kind of loop will be repeated indefinitely.
+This kind of loop will be repeated forever.

 ```python
 from random import randrange